What people miss about living in Texas

 While you can buy Blue Bell ice cream in some other states, it remains an iconic part of Texas.

-When gold medal gymnast Simone Biles came home from the Olympics in Brazil, one of the first things she did was go to Shipley's Donuts.
+When gold medalist swimmer Simone Manuel came home from the Olympics in Brazil, one of the first things she did was go to Shipley's Donuts.
 Their donuts are delish, but it's their kolaches that most people miss.
 If you're not from Texas and think a kolache is just a pig in the blanket, it most definitely is not.

 Closing out the food category is a morning meal rolled up in a fresh tortilla - breakfast tacos.
 If you think a breakfast taco is the same as a breakfast burrito, you're simply wrong.